 Mathematics is a vital tool in our increasingly technical world.

 First Form students are taught in mixed ability groups and subsequently in bands from the Second Form (Year 8) onwards, usually with one more class than the number of forms.
-The more able mathematicians are invited to study Further Mathematics IGCSE in Fifth Form and Statistics is available as a GCSE option.
+The more able mathematicians are invited to study Further Mathematics GCSE in Fifth Form and Statistics is available as a GCSE option.

 The Lower School curriculum is broad and makes good use of technology – e.g. Hegarty maths to introduce an element of fun whilst building strong foundations for the GCSE course.
 Students are encouraged to take part in cipher challenges, competitions and cross curricular activities and outreach programmes.